kybp/scheme/README.md

   second representing the cdr, and constructs a cons containing them
 * cons? returns #t if its argument is a cons, or #f otherwise
 * length returns the length of a proper list
+* list->string converts a list of characters into a string
 * null? returns #t if its argument is the empty list, or #f otherwise

 ### Strings